willnjl/PingPong-Tournament/README.md

 - Creates the draw for each round
 - records and displays the results for all the rounds
 - easy print button

+## Brief
+"The core of the challenge is to create a tool which randomly creates pairings for a table tennis tournament bracket from a list of names collected from the user.
+It's up to you how you implement this, with JavaScript, React, or PHP, as a web page, or as an app.
+Some optional advanced features might include: ability to record scores for each player, or mark which player won from each pairing, to create the next round of the tournament playoffs continued rounds created until the final (last 2 players who have won all matches to date play each other, one marked as the winner)"

 will_leighton(at)outlook.com